1996 United States presidential election in Maine

 Maine confirmed its status as a blue state, with Democratic nominee President Bill Clinton carrying the state with 51.62% of the vote over Republican Bob Dole, who received 30.76%.
-As of 2020, Clinton's 20.86% margin of victory is the widest for a Democrat since Lyndon B. Johnson in 1964, although several subsequent Democrats have won a higher vote percentage.
+As of 2024, Clinton's 20.86% margin of victory is the widest for a Democrat since Lyndon B. Johnson in 1964, although several subsequent Democrats have won a higher vote percentage.

 Maine has voted Democratic since 1992, and is the only state other than Nebraska to split its electoral votes.
 The last time Maine went Republican was for George H. W. Bush and Dan Quayle in 1988.
 Third Party candidate Ross Perot had a lesser impact this time, only drawing 14% of the vote, compared to 30% in 1992.
 This would still be where Perot received the highest percentage of votes in 1996.
 As of the 2024 presidential election, this is the last election in which Piscataquis County voted for a Democratic presidential candidate.
-This is also the most recent election in which all the counties of Maine voted for the same party.
+This is also the most recent presidential election in which all the counties of Maine voted for the same party.